 The challenge is to ensure that cameras delivering images with no great importance use less bandwidth, thus allowing detail and quality to be preserved for devices which are capturing video of interest.
 Because of the unexpected nature of security, it’s impossible to know which cameras will capture critical video at any given time, so the issue requires a smart solution.

 Thankfully, the recent increases in video resolution coincided with a leap forwards in processing capabilites, and this spare capacity allows the implementation of dynamic video encoding.
 The result is that many of today’s higher resolution cameras have spare processing power, and some innovative manufacturers are using it to address the bandwidth issue.

-As with any processing functionality, manufacturers have different names for the process.
-Axis Communications calls its version Zipstream, Hanwha Techwin’s is WiseStream, and there are a host of other names alluding to smart and intelligent streaming.
+As with any processing functionality, manufacturers have different names for the process, and there are a host of features with monikers alluding to smart and intelligent streaming.
 Probably the safest terminology to describe the processes is dynamic encoding.

 Whilst there will be differences in each vendor’s implementation, the concept of dynamic video encoding allows a forensic engine to examine captured video streams.
 The goal of dynamic video encoding to identify static parts of the scene and those with a high degree of change and/or detail.
 The process is not too dissimilar to that carried out by predictive compression engines.